Top Kitchen Trends for 2026

 - 7 min read

-- Jedda Fernandez Associate Refresh EditorCloseJedda Fernandez Associate Refresh Editor
+- Jedda Fernandez Associate EditorCloseJedda Fernandez Associate Editor

-To get you started, we spoke with Liz McCarthy, a real estate agent with 20 years of experience, and Janet Lorusso, a professional interior designer with over 30 years of experience.
-With their expert insights, you can get some ideas to implement into your own kitchen to prepare it to sell for top dollar.
+To get you started, we spoke with Liz McCarthy, a real estate agent with 21 years of experience, and Janet Lorusso, a professional interior designer with over 30 years of experience.
+With their expert insights combined with industry predictions, you can gain some ideas to implement in your own kitchen and prepare it to sell for top dollar.

 Cabinets can be used to create visual interest.
 “The easiest way to update existing cabinets is by painting them,” says Lorusso.
 “Paint hides a multitude — from the ubiquitous dated honey oak that builders dumped in every home in the late 20th century, to fussy glazed finishes.”
 A fresh coat of paint can add an average of $10,184, according to HomeLight’s recent agent survey.